Thursday, August 04, 2016

 This Corridor Of Despair (actual name) ended with a walk through the Time Tunnel, a small hallway which was completely dark except for some faint lights in the ceiling.

 The Garden Of Eden diorama was quite vast.
 There were several depictions of Adam and Eve doing everyday tasks like picking berries and hanging out with dinosaurs.
 Everything was peaceful in an awkwardly perfect way.
-It reminded me of Toon Town, only not the greatest thing ever.
+It reminded me of Toon Town, only it wasn't the greatest thing ever.

 The dinosaurs were mostly raptor-like, which was odd since seeing Jurassic Park had already been condemned.